algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x1f
 - Stack: ..., A: uint64, B: uint64, C: uint64, D: uint64 &rarr; ..., W: uint64, X: uint64, Y: uint64, Z: uint64
-- Pop four uint64 values.
-A and B are interpreted as a uint128 dividend (A is the high word), C and D are interpreted as a uint128 divisor (C is the high word).
-Four uint64 values are pushed to the stack.
-The W and X are the quotient (W is the high uint64).
-Y and Z are the remainder, Y is the high bits.
+- W,X = (A,B / C,D); Y,Z = (A,B modulo C,D)
 - **Cost**: 20
 - Availability: v4

+The notation J,K indicates that two uint64 values J and K are interpreted as a uint128 value, with J as the high uint64 and K the low.

 ## intcblock uint ...